 Wide-format digital printing has evolved rapidly in the past 15 years and the inkjet technology was pioneered jointly by HP and Canon.
 The first wide format digital printers were Electrostatic technology, which pre-dates inkjet and was pioneered by Xerox.

-One of the earliest wide format ink jets that was commonly used by print service providers was the Encad Novajet.
-Current wide format print technologies are: Aqueous; Pimented: Dye Sublimation; Solvent; UV (mercury lamps and now LED); Latex (Latest ink type developed by HP)
+One of the earliest wide format inkjets that was commonly used by print service providers was the Encad Novajet.
+Current wide format print technologies are: Aqueous; Pigmented: Dye Sublimation; Solvent; UV (mercury lamps and now LED); Latex (Latest ink type developed by HP)

-Roll fed and flat bed wide format digital printing refers to a digital printer, which is roll fed or has a table where substrate is loaded.
+Roll fed and flatbed wide format digital printing refers to a digital printer, which is roll fed or has a table where the substrate is loaded.
 Either the roll is fed through the printer or the table moves under a print head array.

-UV solvent inks are then printed direct to the substrate through inkjets.
+UV solvent inks are then printed directly to the substrate through inkjets.
 Solvent-based inks adhere to a wide range of substrates and have exceptionally good weather, UV and abrasion resistance.